Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_UCB_Slides.md

 https://github.com/paritytech/cumulus/blob/master/docs/overview.md#runtime-upgrade

----v
+---

 ##### PVF Pre-Checking Process

 - The relay chain keeps track of all the new PVFs that need to be checked
 - Each validator checks if the compilation of a PVF is valid and does not require too much time, then it votes
   - binary vote: accept or reject
-- As soon as a super majority is reached the voting is concluded
+- Super majority concludes the vote
 - The state of the new PVF is updated on the relay chain

 Notes: